Sian-Lee-SA/StudioOne-LaunchKey-Mini-MK3/README.md

 ![Edit Scene](https://via.placeholder.com/24/AAAA00/000000?text=+)
 #### Edit Scene
 This scene will display a mode relevant to the capabilities of the selected track or clip.
+When this scene is active then the editor view will automatically display and focus.

 1. Pattern sequence mode will act as a step sequencer.
 The pads will color to the key track color while making on values and accent values a different variation to said color.
 Holding down SSM then selecting a pad will place an accent for that step.

+1. Keyboard mode changes the pad's to emulate a keyboard.

 1. Standard edit mode will give generic commands on pads 7, 8, 11 and 16

-> This scene automatically displays and focus the edit view

 | Pad   | Color                                                     | Command               |
 | ----- |:---------------------------------------------------------:| --------------------- |